The Premier League Title

 Liverpool's spending has prompted Manchester United manager Jose Mourinho to start the mind games already.
 The rival manager has stated Liverpool 'must win' the Premier League title after spending so heavily.
 Mourinho has focused much of his talk recently on Liverpool, but that could be due to Manchester United's poor summer transfer business.
 The club has signed three underwhelming players.
 Lee Grant joined from Stoke, teenage prospect Diogo Dalot signed from Porto, and defensive midfielder Fred was purchased from Shakhtar Donetsk.
 As the Liverpool Echo wrote, "Mourinho is talking about Liverpool because no one wants to watch Manchester United".

 Unfortunately, Mourinho is correct.
 This season, Liverpool must win the Premier League title after spending so much money.
 The squad is arguably far better than it has been in the last decade.
 Klopp has proven goal scorers in Mohamed Salah and Roberto Firmino and a creative winger in Sadio Mane.
 Jordan Henderson is a leader that can spray the ball around, and finally, Henderson has protection in the midfield three with Fabinho and Keita.
 The pair will run and win the ball for Henderson to create chances.
 Liverpool now has the best defensive unit they have had in years.
 Alisson provides much safer hands than any Liverpool goalkeeper since Pepe Reina.
 Alisson kept the second most Serie A clean sheets last term with 17.
 His total was seven clean sheets better than Loris Karius in the Premier League.

 Liverpool has the pieces and the coach to achieve a Premier League title, but can they catch reigning champions Manchester City?
 Pep Guardiola's side has made one big transfer deal, and that was for Leicester City's Riyad Mahrez.
 The £60m winger will most likely be third-choice.
-Most importantly, Manchester City are no weaker than they were last season.
+Most importantly, Manchester City is no weaker than they were last season.